Michael Brady (baseball): Florida Marlins

 Brady attended Santa Margarita Catholic High School and after graduating, attended the University of California, Berkeley, and played for the California Golden Bears baseball team.
 He was drafted as a shortstop by the Florida Marlins in the 24th round of the 2009 Major League Baseball draft.

-Brady made his professional debut with the Class A-Short Season Jamestown Jammers and, later, the Rookie league Gulf Coast Marlins in 2009.
+Brady made his professional debut with the Low–A Jamestown Jammers and, later, the rookie–level Gulf Coast League Marlins in 2009.
 Between the two teams, he played 8 games at third base and 3 games at second base.

 He returned to the Jammers in 2010, but this time as a pitcher.
 In 49 games out of the bullpen, Brady accrued a 1–1 win–loss record with 3 saves and a 1.59 earned run average (ERA).
-He advanced to the Class A Greensboro Grasshoppers and Double-A Jacksonville Suns in 2011.
-In 2012, he pitched for the Class A Jupiter Hammerheads and also participated in the Arizona Fall League.
-His 2013 season was entirely spent at Double-A Jacksonville, where he went 2–2 with 23 saves and a 1.53 ERA.
+He advanced to the Single–A Greensboro Grasshoppers and Double–A Jacksonville Suns in 2011.
+In 2012, he pitched for the Single–A Jupiter Hammerheads and also participated in the Arizona Fall League.
+His 2013 season was entirely spent at Double–A Jacksonville, where he went 2–2 with 23 saves and a 1.53 ERA.

-Brady was added to the Marlins' 40-man roster after the 2013 season, but designated for assignment before the start of the 2014 season.
+On November 20, 2013, the Marlins added Brady to their 40-man roster to protect him from the Rule 5 draft.
+Brady was designated for assignment by the Marlins on March 30, 2014.

 Los Angeles Angels

-He was claimed off waivers by the Los Angeles Angels who assigned him to the Double-A Arkansas Travelers.
-He went back and forth between Double-A and the Triple-A Salt Lake Bees in 2014.
+On April 2, 2014, Brady was claimed off waivers by the Los Angeles Angels.
+On June 6, he was removed from the 40–man roster and sent outright to the Double–A Arkansas Travelers.
+In 45 appearances split between Arkansas and the Triple–A Salt Lake Bees, Brady compiled a 1–6 record and 4.50 ERA with 63 strikeouts across 68 innings pitched.

 Washington Nationals

-On December 10, 2015, the Angels traded Brady and fellow pitcher Trevor Gott to the Washington Nationals for Yunel Escobar and cash considerations.
-The Nationals invited Brady to Spring Training as a non-roster invitee.
-He started 2016 with the Triple-A Syracuse Chiefs, going back and forth between there and the Double-A Harrisburg Senators.
-He elected free agency after the season.
+On December 10, 2015, the Angels traded Brady and fellow pitcher Trevor Gott to the Washington Nationals in exchange for Yunel Escobar and cash considerations.
+The Nationals invited Brady to spring training as a non–roster invitee, and he started the 2016 campaign with the Triple–A Syracuse Chiefs, going back and forth between there and the Double–A Harrisburg Senators.
+In 18 games (12 starts) split between the two affiliates, Brady accumulated a 3–6 record and 2.89 ERA with 72 strikeouts across 81 innings pitched.
+He elected free agency following the season on November 7, 2016.